 Once night approached, we allowed ourselves to get lost on the crowded streets in the Myeong-Dong area.

-Many don’t know but Korea is number one when it comes to skincare products and trust me when I say it was very hard to choose from so many options, only to find out everything is super good.
+Many don’t know, but Korea is number one when it comes to skincare products, and trust me when I say it was very tough to choose from so many options, only to find out everything is super good.